mxrodriguezUVIGO/CondTimeROC/README.md

 # CondTimeROC
-`R` package for the nonparametric and semiparametric estimation of cumulative/dynamic time-dependent ROC curves in the presence of covariates.
-The package implements the proposals described in Rodriguez-Alvarez and Inacio (2025), [Rodriguez-Alvarez et al. (2016)](http://doi.org/10.1002/sim.6769), and the one in in [Song and Zhou (2008)](https://www3.stat.sinica.edu.tw/statistica/oldpdf/A18n37.pdf).
+`R` package for nonparametric and semiparametric estimation of cumulative/dynamic time-dependent ROC curves in the presence of covariates.
+The package implements the methods proposed by Rodríguez-Álvarez and Inácio (2025), [Rodriguez-Alvarez et al. (2016)](http://doi.org/10.1002/sim.6769), and the one in in [Song and Zhou (2008)](https://www3.stat.sinica.edu.tw/statistica/oldpdf/A18n37.pdf).

 ## References
 \[1\] Rodríguez-Álvarez, M.X., Inácio, V. (2025).
 Penalised spline estimation of covariate-specific time-dependent ROC curves.
 Technical Report.